trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 The toolbar area is the big title area at the top.There are two options available currently.

-- PDF -\> Click to convert the current page into PDF report.
+- **PDF** Click to convert the current page into PDF report.

-- Retro FAQ -\>Name the analysis and add it to the [Q&A](/docs/ug/cg/retrofaq)
+- Retro FAQ ->Name the analysis and add it to the [Q&A](/docs/ug/cg/retrofaq)

 Sample form shows the analysis